Serous Borderline Tumor vs. Mucinous Borderline Tumor: What’s the Difference?

 SBOTs are usually diagnosed early, with about 75% confined to the ovary (stage I).
 The prognosis for stage I SBOTs is excellent, with a 10-year survival rate of over 95%.

 However, about 15-40% of SBOTs are diagnosed at advanced stages, with tumor deposits (implants) present on the peritoneum (lining of the abdominal cavity) or other pelvic organs.
-The prognosis for advanced-stage SBOTs is still generally good, with a 5-year survival rate of around 80-90%, but close follow-up is important as late recurrences can occur.
+The prognosis for advanced-stage SBOTs is still generally good, with a 5-year survival rate of around 80-90%, but close follow-up is essential as late recurrences can occur.

 Is a Serous Borderline Tumor Cancerous?

 While SBOTs exhibit some features associated with malignancy, they are classified as borderline tumors or tumors of low malignant potential, as they lack destructive stromal invasion.
-However, SBOTs have the potential to progress to invasive low-grade serous ovarian carcinoma (LGSOC) in a small proportion of cases, emphasizing the need for long-term follow-up and surveillance.

 Symptoms of Serous Borderline Tumor